praekelt/feersum-nlu-api-wrappers/README.rst

 The notebooks are all in the example_notebooks folder.

-Alternatively run the example python scripts in the examples folder e.g.:
+Alternatively run the example python scripts in the examples folder from the terminal e.g.:

 .. code-block:: sh